Self-testing mutually unbiased bases in the prepare-and-measure scenario: Robust self-test

-This bound is non-trivial as long as $\bar{p}>\frac12+\frac{1}{2d\sqrt{d}}$ and observing $\bar{p} = \bar{p}_{Q}$ implies $H_{S}(A, B) = \log(d^2)$, which is the maximal value of the overlap entropy for a pair of POVMs.
+This bound is non-trivial as long as $\bar{p}>\frac12+\frac{1}{2d\sqrt{d}}$ and observing $\bar{p} = \bar{p}_{Q}$ implies $H_{S}(A, B) = \log_2(d^2)$, which is the maximal value of the overlap entropy for a pair of POVMs.
 For $d = 4$ the lower bound is plotted in Fig.~\ref{fig:H12}.

 Looking at the overlap entropy is not sufficient, because the maximal value can be achieved by measurements which are not MUBs, for instance the trivial measurements corresponding to $A_{i} = B_{j} = \unit/d$.
 The missing part is an argument showing that the measurements are close to being rank-1 projective.
 For a $d$-outcome measurement $\{ A_{i} \}_i$ acting on $\mathbb{C}^d$ this property can be assessed by looking at the sum of the norms, $N(A) := \sum_{i} \norm{ A_{i} }$, since for all measurements $N(A)\le d$ and the maximal value is attained if and only if the measurement is rank-1 projective.
+Therefore, saturating $N(A)=N(B)=d$ and $H_S(A,B)=\log_2(d^2)$ certifies the MUB arrangement.

 To obtain a bound on $N(A)$ we need a stronger version of Eq.~\eqref{eq:aspboundt}.
-In Appendix~\ref{app:robust} we show that
+In the Appendix B we show that